-Roofing including roof space

-Repair category 2

-Notes The flat roof covering has a limited life expectancy and can fail without warning.
+Roofing including roof space Repair category 2 Notes deterioration/damage to roofing materials, especially where these are original.
+Regular maintenance is anticipated until replacement.
+The flat roof covering has a limited life expectancy and can fail without warning.
 Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
 A reputable roofing contractor will be able to provide further advice.
-There is evidence of wood boring insect infestation to the timbers within the roof space.
-See 'Dampness, Rot and Infestation' section above.
+I am advised by the Seller that the flat roof was replaced circa 2022 and this should be confirmed.
+There is evidence of stained sarking boarding within the roof space and elevated moisture readings were recorded.
+This should be closely monitored.